Sylvana van Hees

-Sylvana van Hees (born 4 April 1993) is a Dutch wheelchair basketball player (1.5 disability class) and a member of the Netherlands women's national wheelchair basketball team and Rotterdam Basketball.
-She won the gold medal at the 2020 Summer Paralympics, with the national team.
+Sylvana van Hees (born 4 April 1993) is a Dutch wheelchair basketball player (1.5 disability class) and a member of the Netherlands women's national wheelchair basketball team and Doneck Dolphins Trier.
+With the Dutch national team, she won the gold medal at the 2020 Summer Paralympics and the 2024 Paralympic Games.

 Career

 After a clinic she started with playing wheelchair basketball in Middelburg when she was 16 years old.
 After playing wheelchair basketball she lost 23 kilograms in one year.
 She weighed 120 kilograms in 2012 and decided to have a stomach reduction and helped her to lose a total of 70 kilograms.
 Currently she trains at the national Olympic training centre Papendal.

 When she was two years old, she contracted meningitis and both her legs and her right forearm had to be amputated.
 She studied leisure management at the Rotterdam University of Applied Sciences.

-She plays in the Dutch Eredivisie national league, with her club Rotterdam Basketball.
+She played in the Dutch Eredivision national league, with the clubs: RBVM, Arrows'81 and Rotterdam Basketball.
+Currently she is playing in the German competition (erste bundesliga) for the Doneck Dolphins in Trier.